 - Pour the ground almonds and water through a nut bag or several layers of cheesecloth to strain out the almonds.

-- Squeeze any remaining “milk” from the almonds.
+- Squeeze any remaining “milk” from the ground almonds.

-- Store in the fridge and use within 3 days.
+- Store the milk in the fridge and use within 3 days.
 The ground almonds will last for 1 week in the fridge.
-See notes for longer storage options.)
+See notes for long-term storage options.